-Their mood was starkly different than what I’m used to.
-They were so light and humorous and, as Mary described it, purely joyful.
+Both grandmothers were light and humorous and, as one described it, purely joyful.
 They laughed about sending the wrong birthday card to one child and the potty-training challenges of another, the similarities between menopause and pregnancy (The weight gain!
 The cravings!
 No sleep!), and the importance of knowing when to “zip it.”
 They had a wealth of serious, and not-so-serious, advice.

 Diplomacy is Key

 Diplomacy, they agreed, is the hallmark of good grandparenting.
 Knowing when to step back and stay quiet is the most difficult challenge.
 New parents want to make their own choices for their baby and figure out their own parenting styles.
 Try to remember they’re scared, tired and doing the best they can.
 Trust them.
 They’re doing everything out of love so they’ll make the right decisions.